lisaloudness/Blas/README.md

 -	As an administrator of the site, I have the ability to create, modify and delete recipes to effectively manage the content.
 -	As an administrator of the site, I can log out from the admin panel to disconnect from the website.
+-  As an administrator of the site, I can manage categories.
+-  As an administrator of the site, I can manage users.

 #### Epic: Registered Users
 -	As a logged-in user, I can publish recipes for others to see.
 -	As a logged-in user, I have the ability to delete my own recipes.
 -	As a logged-in user, I can edit recipes to make updates or correct errors.
 -	As a logged-in user, I can upload images alongside my recipe for others to view the dish.

 #### Epic: Login / Register
 -	Users can register for an account to engage with the sites content.
 -	Users can log in or out of their accounts to connect or disconnect from the website.